JammiM/simpleMovieProject/README.md

 # Simple Movie Project
-This is simple project that retrieves movie data from the OMDB API. https://www.omdbapi.com/
+This is a simple project that retrieves movie data from the OMDB API. https://www.omdbapi.com/

+### Components
 Jade/Pug > html
+Less > css
+Uglify  minifies (jquery.js + modernizr.js) to output.min.js
+Express/BrowserSync is used as the local server.

 =============================================================
-### Package Manageer
+### Package Manager
 Currently using both 'npm' and 'bower'
 'npm' for development management
 'bower' for  front end package management